 But moving is bullsh*t.
 Everyone knows that.
 In fact, I can’t understand why people don’t just live in the same place until they die because moving is so horrible.
 Even though my condo was under 800 square feet, it was absolutely f*cking amazing to me the sheer quantity of stuff that I’d accumulated over 4 years.
 And I’d already had to move once already, after I was illegally evicted from my first condo because it was sold and the new owner was “anxious to move in”.
 So I had to find another place to live and MOVE TO IT.
 One week after I moved, I was on the local realtor site and I saw my old place for rent again for $250 more a month than I’d been paying.
 So I called the real estate agent who was leasing it:

 Me: Hi there.
-I’m really interested in the condo you have advertised.
+I’m wondering about the condo you have advertised.

 Agent: Oh so sorry—it just leased.